 - SMR was significantly high for MM, and FL, but not DLBCL and HL, with a 20-fold excess mortality risk for MM at both diagnosis and 3-years post-diagnosis

-It was concluded that MM remains an incurable disease, with the definition of a cure: ‘treatment with subsequent complete resolution of the disease’ and the expectation that patients can hope for a normal life expectancy.
+It was concluded that MM remains an incurable disease, with a cure defined as ‘treatment with subsequent complete resolution of the disease’ and the expectation that patients can hope for a normal life expectancy.
 However, this was a retrospective analysis, using young patients (≤ 50 years of age) treated heterogeneously.
 Whilst these patients, in general, are expected to have better survival outcomes, it is unknown whether young age might add a stronger genetic component and therefore more aggressive disease.
-Nevertheless, it was clear from this study that patients with MM in this age range did substantially worse than patients of a similar age with HL and DLBCL.
+Nevertheless, it was clear from this study that patients with MM in this age range had substantially worse outcomes than patients of a similar age with HL and DLBCL.